 Tox is an alternative to Skype that is built on the idea that conversations should be private.
 The project aims to lock out the rise of government monitoring systems and provide a private area where users can video, voice or text chat with family and friends.
-This service is available on Linux via qTox but on all other major platforms as well.
+This service is available on Linux via qTox as well as all other major platforms as well.
 Even BSD!

 Note: Tox is ultimately a protocol, and thus has other clients.
 If you can’t find qTox, try uTox.